by Carlos Techera

 I was mentally saying to myself that we all must be a group of idiots that we can find any pleasure in all this and joke around at the same time.

 What happened next was etched into my mind so vividly, as some of the screams subsided.
 One was getting louder as I was making a mental count on where everyone was at.
 I had to go back into the bird and I thought it was Boles’s legs underneath and I was devastated, but Tyler was still inside and screaming for help.
-In my mind, I had to do something as it had already been about 30 minutes but felt like forever.
+I had to do something as it had already been about 30 minutes but felt like forever.
 I jumped back into the bird on my right-hand side and I see Tyler.
 I go to pull him with my left arm and the adrenaline was wearing out and pain took its place.
 Something was wrong with my left arm, I couldn’t close my hand.

 My tricep felt cracked and my hip was completely jacked up.
 Every wasted movement looked more and more painful for Tyler, I told him just to hold his breath and I would give it all I had to get out.
 He acknowledged and held his breath and with one huge pull, I got him out of the bird where I took off his kit.
 There was blood spewing from his mouth at this time.
 Pulling him out took so much out of me that I laid on the amount of dust along with the door gunner, I needed to catch my breath.
 As I got down I saw Boles and it all hit me hard who was underneath the bird.. it was Jake.